 - Develop expertise and become a key resource for information on ACME Corp and the customer experience management industry.

-- Land and expand is a key strategy for our growth—you will be expected to develop and maintain key accounts and identify opportunities for the company to continue providing value, and demonstrate the impact our product has on the client’s customer success strategy.
+- Land and expand is a crucial strategy for our growth—you will be expected to develop and maintain key accounts, identify opportunities for the company to continue delivering value, and demonstrate the impact our product has on the client’s customer success strategy.

 - Keep track of everything—new leads, deal progress, marketing commitments, and success rates—so you can regularly report back to your manager on how brilliant you are.